-IS Reference Code: IS-M Issue Date: 01.01.2020
+IS Reference Code: IS-M

+Date of Issue: 24.02.2023

-Pursuant to Sec.120 of the Civil Aviation Act No.14 of 2010 which is hereinafter referred to as the CA Act, Director General of Civil Aviation shall have the power to issue, whenever he considers it necessary or appropriate to do so, such Implementing Standards for the purpose of giving effect to any provision in the CA Act, Regulations or Rules made thereunder including the Articles of the Convention on International Civil Aviation specified in the Schedule to the CA Act.
+Pursuant to Section.120 of the Civil Aviation Act No.14 of 2010 (which is herein after referred to as the CA Act), Director General of Civil Aviation (herein after referred to as DGCA) shall have the power to issue, whenever he considers it necessary or appropriate to do so, such Implementing Standards for the purpose of giving effect to any provision in the CA Act, Regulations or Rules made thereunder including the Articles of the Convention on International Civil Aviation specified in the Schedule to the CA Act.

-Accordingly, I, being the Director General of Civil Aviation do hereby issue the Implementing Standards on Requirements for Continuing Airworthiness as mentioned in the Attachment hereto (Ref: Attachment No. IS-M-Att.), elaborating the requirements to be satisfied for the effective implementation of the International Standards and Recommended Practices on 'Continuing Airworthiness' contained in ICAO Annex-6 and Annex-8.
+Accordingly, I, being the DGCA do hereby issue the Implementing Standards on Requirements for Continuing Airworthiness as mentioned in the Attachment hereto (Ref: Attachment No. IS-M-Att.), elaborating the requirements to be satisfied for the effective implementation of the International Standards and Recommended Practices on 'Continuing Airworthiness' contained in ICAO Annex-6 and Annex-8.

-This Implementing Standard shall be applicable to every person who owns or operates aircraft registered in Sri Lanka.
-And shall come in to force with effect from 1st of August, 2020 and remain in force unless revoked.
+This Implementing Standard shall be applicable to every persons who owns or operates aircraft registered in Sri Lanka.
+And shall come in to force with effect from 24th February 2023 and remain in force unless revoked or revised by next amendment.